Battle of Martinique (1794): Invasion

 On 5 February, a British fleet under the command of Royal Navy Admiral Sir John Jervis landed troops under the command of Sir Charles Grey on the island, which proceeded to capture the island from the Republicans in concert with French planters.

 By 20 March, only Fort Bourbon and Fort Royal remained under Republican control.
 Jervis ordered the fourth-rate ship of the line HMS Asia, and the sloop, HMS Zebra to capture Fort Saint Louis.
 HMS Asia was unable to get close to the fort and Zebra went in alone, with her captain, Richard Faulknor.
 Despite facing heavy Republican artillery fire, Faulknor ran Zebra close under the walls.
 He and his ship's company then used Zebras boats to land.
 The British stormed the fort and captured it.
 Zebra lost only her pilot killed and four men wounded.
 Meanwhile, the remainder of the British fleet captured Fort Royal and two days later Fort Bourbon capitulated.

 Aftermath

-The Governor General of Martinique at the time, Donatien-Marie-Joseph de Vimeur, surrendered to Grey.
+The governor of Martinique, Donatien de Rochambeau, surrendered to Grey.
 The British then occupied Martinique until the Treaty of Amiens returned the island to the French in 1802.